burumdev/morse-codec/README.md

 ```

 ## Running Tests
-Instead of reference implementation in an examples directory, we have integration tests.
+Instead of reference implementation in examples directory, we have integration tests.
 They serve a dual purpose of testing the library as well as being a reference client implementation.
-In addition to the documentation, one can use these integration tests to learn how the library works
+In addition to documentation, one can use these integration tests to understand how the library works
 in practice.

-While running tests use of `--nocapture` option with the test command is recommended.
+Use of `--nocapture` option with the test command is recommended.
 This will
-enable `println!()` outputs from the tests so inputs and outputs can be observed.
+enable `println!()` outputs from the tests so that inputs and outputs can be observed.

 ```
 cargo test decoding_live_lazy -- --nocapture
 ```

+## Contributing
+Contributions are more than welcome.
+Check the TODO section of this readme for details on currently planned features.
+If you encounter bugs, you can open a 'bug' tagged issue on the Issues tab.
+Now you have an issue with me and the library.
+If you solved the issue already then you can open a pull request with the fix.

+If you have different ideas for the lib you can use the Issues tab again with an 'enhancement' tagged issue.
+Please do this before sending a pull request with the new feature.
+This will help understand the benefits of the
+new feature before incorporating it and reduces the back and forth dialogue required while reviewing the code.

+All contributions will be licensed under the terms of MIT license shipped with this library.

+## TODO
+* Complete TODOs written in the code.
+For example always return a `Result<>` from functions that can fail.
+* Support UTF-8 character set behind a feature flag that doesn't hurt embedded devices.
+* Support playing audio of encoded messages behind a feature flag.

 ## License
 This work is licensed under terms of MIT license as described here: https://opensource.org/license/mit